OpenAutomationTechnologies/openPOWERLINK_V2/doc/build-stack.md

   Specify the path to the hardware platform the application library should refer to.
   The path to the hardware platform should point to the export folder of the hardware project. (e.g: `<openPOWERLINK_DIR>/hardware/lib/generic/zynqarm/<BOARD_NAME>/<DEMO_NAME>`)

+### Altera Cyclone V SoC ARM Configuration Options {#sect_build_stack_options_noos_c5socarm}

+- **CFG_COMPILE_LIB_MNAPP_DUALPROCSHM**

+  Compile the openPOWERLINK MN application library for Altera Cyclone V SoC ARM.
+  The library contains the openPOWERLINK user layer with CAL modules for accessing the dual processor shared memory library.
+The dual processor shared memory library is used to communicate with the kernel part of openPOWERLINK.
+The library can be used to implement an application designed to run on non-OS C5SoC ARM processor communicating with the openPOWERLINK kernel layer running on a separate processor connected via a shared memory.

+    - __CFG_COMPILE_LIB_MN_HW_LIB_DIR__

+  Specifies the path to the hardware platform the application library should refer to.
+  The path to the hardware platform should point to the export folder of the hardware project. (e.g: `<openPOWERLINK_DIR>/hardware/lib/generic/alterac5arm/<BOARD_NAME>/<DEMO_NAME>`)